 Note that the NAS-IP-Address is normally the local end of the L2TP connection for the incoming connection.
-However, there is a configuration option to pass the remote end of the L2TP as the NAS-IP-Address as this is
+However, there is a configuration option to instead pass the remote end of the L2TP as the NAS-IP-Address as this is often more useful.
+If the remote IP is used the NAS-Port is set to the far end L2TP session ID rather than the local end session ID.
+The NAS-Identified remains the name of the FB2500.
+This option is separately available for accounting messages.

-Note that the Calling-Station-Id is included even if not present in L2TP connection if a cache platform RADIUS request matched the L2TP connection and had a Calling-Station-Id.
+Note that the Calling-Station-Id is included even if not present in L2TP connection if a cached platform RADIUS request matched the L2TP connection and had a Calling-Station-Id.